Battle of Cape Esperance: Prelude

-At 08:00, on 11 October, Jojima's reinforcement group departed the Shortland Islands anchorage to begin their 250 mi run down the Slot to Guadalcanal.
+At 08:00, on 11 October, Jōjima's reinforcement group departed the Shortland Islands anchorage to begin their 250 mi run down the Slot to Guadalcanal.
 The six destroyers that accompanied Nisshin and Chitose were Asagumo, Natsugumo, Yamagumo, Shirayuki, Murakumo, and Akizuki.
 Gotō departed the Shortland Islands for Guadalcanal at 14:00 the same day.

 To protect the reinforcement group's approach to Guadalcanal from the CAF, the Japanese 11th Air Fleet, based at Rabaul, Kavieng, and Buin, planned two air strikes on Henderson Field for 11 October.
 A "fighter sweep" of 17 Mitsubishi A6M3 Zero fighters swept over Henderson Field just after mid-day but failed to engage any U.S. aircraft.
 Forty-five minutes later, the second wave—45 Mitsubishi G4M2 "Betty" bombers and 30 Zeros—arrived over Henderson Field.
 In an ensuing air battle with the CAF, one G4M and two U.S. fighters were downed.
 Although the Japanese attacks failed to inflict significant damage, they did prevent CAF bombers from finding and attacking the reinforcement group.
 As the reinforcement group transited the Slot, relays of 11th Air Fleet Zeros from Buin provided escort.
 Emphasizing the importance of this convoy for Japanese plans, the last flight of the day was ordered to remain on station over the convoy until darkness, then ditch their aircraft and await pickup by the reinforcement group's destroyers.
 All six Zeros ditched; only one pilot was recovered.

-Allied reconnaissance aircraft from Guadalcanal sighted Jojima's supply convoy 210 mi between Kolombangara and Choiseul in the Slot at 14:45 on the same day, and reported it as two "cruisers" and six destroyers.
+Allied reconnaissance aircraft from Guadalcanal sighted Jōjima's supply convoy 210 mi between Kolombangara and Choiseul in the Slot at 14:45 on the same day and reported it as two "cruisers" and six destroyers.
 Gotō's force—following the convoy—was not sighted.
-In response to the sighting of Jojima's force, at 16:07 Scott turned toward Guadalcanal for an interception.
+In response to the sighting of Jōjima's force, at 16:07 Scott turned toward Guadalcanal for an interception.